REPEAL THE 1958 FEDERAL SWITCHBLADE ACT

 (4) to manufacturers of such knives or bona fide dealers therein in connection with any shipment made pursuant to an order from any person designated in paragraphs (1), (2), and (3).

-The Postal Service may require, as a condition of conveying any such knife in the mail, that any person proposing to mail such knife explain in writing to the satisfaction of the Postal Service that the mailing of the such knife will not be in violation of this section. (h) Any advertising, promotional, or sales matter which solicits or induces the mailing of anything declared nonmailable by this section is likewise nonmailable unless such matter contains wrapping or packaging instructions that are in accord with regulations promulgated by the Postal Service. (i)(1) Any ballistic knife shall be subject to the same restrictions and penalties provided under subsection (g) for knives described in the first sentence of that subsection.
+The Postal Service may require, as a condition of conveying any such knife in the mail, that any person proposing to mail such knife explain in writing to the satisfaction of the Postal Service that the mailing of such knife will not violate this section. (h) Any advertising, promotional, or sales matter that solicits or induces the mailing of anything declared nonmailable by this section is likewise nonmailable unless such matter contains wrapping or packaging instructions that are in accord with regulations promulgated by the Postal Service. (i)(1) Any ballistic knife shall be subject to the same restrictions and penalties provided under subsection (g) for knives described in the first sentence of that subsection.
 (2) As used in this subsection, the term “ballistic knife” means a knife with a detachable blade that is propelled by a spring-operated mechanism. (k) For purposes of this section, the term “State” includes a State of the United States, the District of Columbia, and any commonwealth, territory, or possession of the United States.